rosmo-robot/rosmo-robot.github.io/build.md

     industry and taught in many classrooms.

 Other languages include C and C++.
-There may be other languages that can also work with the ESP32 microprocessor in the Ziobot.
+There may be other languages that can also work with the ESP32 microprocessor in the Rosmo.

-Here are some primary features of the Ziobot
+Here are some primary features of the Rosmo Robot

 •	The default drive function to control speed, direction, and power applied to the four motors.
 It can handle driving and turning, with and without sensors such as the IMU, for making accurate point turns.